-- Aftercare: this basically refers to the treatment you receive after rehab.
+This basically refers to the treatment you receive after rehab.
 When you’re discharged and sent home, you can go to outpatient centres for continued support to prevent relapses.

 Can alcohol addiction be cured?

-Call Us For Free Alcohol Addiction Help!
+Call Us For Free Alcohol Addiction Rehab Finding Help!

-Give Help4Addiction a call if you’re suffering from alcohol addiction – or know someone who’s showing the telltale signs and symptoms.
+Give Help4Addiction a call if you’re suffering from alcohol addiction – or know someone who’s showing the tell-tale signs and symptoms.
 We have trained advisors who will give you as much information as possible and listen to everything you have to say.
 This allows us to make treatment plans that you can follow, pointing you in the direction of suitable rehab clinics.